fin-cli/handbook/commands/db/size.md

 : Number of digits after decimal point.
 Defaults to 0.

 [\--all-tables-with-prefix]
-: List all tables that match the table prefix even if not registered on $wpdb.
+: List all tables that match the table prefix even if not registered on $findb.
 Overrides --network.

 [\--all-tables]
-: List all tables in the database, regardless of the prefix, and even if not registered on $wpdb.
+: List all tables in the database, regardless of the prefix, and even if not registered on $findb.
 Overrides --all-tables-with-prefix.

 [\--order=&lt;order&gt;]
 : Ascending or Descending order.